deeputech/deeputech.github.io/_posts/2019-11-14-functional-programming-in-rust.md

 }
 ```

 But then we could also simply do it this way using built-in functional methods like map, fold(reduce) and so on which is much less verbose.
-Rust provides a lot of useful functional style methods for working on collections like `map`, `fold`, `for_each`, `filter` and so on.
+Rust provides a lot of useful functional style methods for working on collections like `map`, `fold`, `for_each`, `filter`, and so on.

 ```rust
 fn main() {